CellMigStandOrg/cellmigstandorg.github.io/how-to-get-involved.md

 of questions and answers.

 Another way in which you can easily contribute to the CMSO, is by spreading the word.
-Subscribe to our Twitter feed (@CellMigStandOrg) and react to, like, share, or retweet our tweets.
+Subscribe to our [Twitter feed](https://twitter.com/CellMigStandOrg) and react to, like, share, or retweet our tweets.

 If you want to get really active, we will be very happy to receive you at one of our free workshops, where the real hard work of standardization is done!